ProgramFan/cppkit/README.md

 ### spdlog

-A fast and header-only logger.
+A fast C++11 logger with fmt as its message formatting interface.and header-only logger.

 ### googletest

-The famous c++ unittest framework.
+The famous c++ unittest framework from google.
+This does not require C++11.

 ### doctest

 The famous lightweight c++ unittest framework.
+The C++11 compatible version is bundled.

 ### cppkit

 A home-grown library for easy c++ programmng.
+Currently only `assert.hpp` for straightforward contract programming.

 ### hashing

-A collection of high quality hashing functions from their official sites.
+A collection of high quality hashing functions.
+Currently there are md5, sha256, blake3 and xxhash.

+### json

+A header-only json parser and serializer.

+### pegtl

+A template library for PEG (parsing expression grammar).